-^{20.} The current consumption of additional peripherals that are implemented only in programmed logic blocks can be found in their respective datasheets, available in PSoC Creator, the integrated design environment.
-To estimate total current, find CPU current at frequency of interest and add peripheral currents for your particular system from the device datasheet and component datasheets.
+^{16.} The power supplies can be brought up in any sequence however once stable V{DDA} must be greater than or equal to all other supplies.
+17. The V{DDIO} supply voltage must be greater than the maximum voltage on the associated GPIO pins.
+Maximum voltage on GPIO pin ≤ V{DDIO} ≤ V{DDA}.
+18. The current consumption of additional peripherals that are implemented only in programmed logic blocks can be found in their respective datasheets, available in PSoC Creator, the integrated design environment.
+To estimate total current, find CPU current at frequency of interest and add peripheral currents for your particular currents device de system from the device datasheet and component datasheets.